What Septic tank size for my house?

 We like to use the Graf carat septic tanks, they are really good quality and easy to install.
 We would recommend that for a normal size house 3 to 5 bedroom go for the 3,750 litre tank which caters to a maximum population of 11.
 If you have a country estate, then firstly hats off to you, you should go for a 4,800 litre tank which caters for up to 18 people.

-As you can see there is no exact science to how big the tank should be.
-If you are considering installing a new septic tank please get in touch and hopefully we can help.
+As you can see there is no exact science as to how big a Septic Tank should be.
+When speaking to tank manufacturers they are increasingly adopting the British Water Flows and Loads guide that is used to size Sewage Treatment Plants.
+Per the regulations relating to Septic Tanks, we would advise that this will leave you undersized.
+Please see our article relating to What sewage treatment plant size for my house?
+If you are considering installing a new septic tank please get in touch and we can help.
 We offer free quotes for all installations.

 Our Core Services: The Sewage Treatment expert Installers